hamzaaitbenyissa/blogsapi/README.md

-# Projet-Node-JS-Blog
+# REST API to handle posting blogs

-In this project I will buid a web application for blogs using express js framework
+This is a REST Api of a blooging Application using express js framework